Frequently Asked Questions

 How can I get a receipt for my payment?
 Expand

 Receipt of payment will be listed on your online bill within approximately one business day.
 Payments made on-line by 7:00 pm will post that day.
-After 7 pm they will post teh following day.
+After 7 pm they will post the following day.
 Receipts for e-check or credit card payments are provided via the online confirmation issued at the time of payment.
 If you desire a receipt for mailed or safe deposit payments, please submit a written request in a self-addressed envelope to:

 University of Cincinnati